ameddin73/how-ai/README.md

 People who don't feel comfortable using OpenAI Codex or are concerned about [their data](https://openai.com/policies/api-data-usage-policies).

+This tool uses OpenAI GPT-3 as a remote backend and requires users to have an internet connection and OpenAI API key.

-> OpenAI API is free with limits for personal users as of 03/11/2023.
+> OpenAI API is free with [limits](#limitations) for personal users as of 03/11/2023.

 ## Quickstart

 1. Sign up for a free OpenAI platform account [here](https://platform.openai.com/overview).
 1. Get an OpenAI API key [here](https://platform.openai.com/account/api-keys).
-1. Install `how-ai`
+1. Install How

     ```shell
     npm install -g how-ai